How to Paint a Non-Removable Mirror Frame

 Before priming and painting, measure and cut a piece of newspaper (or any other paper) to fit over the surface of the mirror glass, leave a small gap around each edge.

 Holding the paper in place, use painter's tape to attach the paper to the mirror and cover the remaining piece of glass.
 You do not want any tape touching the frame.
 If you need to trim off the excess, use a utility knife to trim.
 Be thorough; any gap in coverage will end up covered in paint or primer.

 Prime and Paint Your Frame

-After the primer is completely dry, gently sand the frame with high grit sandpaper.
-You do not want to sand away the primer, just slightly add texture to allow the paint to stick.
-Wipe down the frame with a dry rag to remove any sanding dust.
+After applying both layers, let your frame sit and dry for a few hours or overnight.
+Once your primer is completely dry, gently sand the frame with a fine-grit sandpaper.
+Don't sand away the primer; rather, just eliminate any stuck-on particles from the priming process.
+Wipe down the frame with a dry rag to remove any remaining dust.